-'''

-run marker sample replicate tagfwd primerfwd tagrev primerrev

-→mergedfasta

-run1 mfzr tpos1_run1 1 tcgatcacgatgt TCCACTAATCACAARGATATTGGTAC →tgtcgatctacagc WACTAATCAATTWCCAAATCCTCC mfzr_1_fw.fasta run1 mfzr tnegtag_run1 1 agatcgtactagct TCCACTAATCACAARGATATTGGTAC →tgtcgatctacagc WACTAATCAATTWCCAAATCCTCC mfzr_1_fw.fasta '''
+run marker sample replicate tagfwd primerfwd tagrev primerrev →mergedfasta run1 mfzr tpos1_run1 1 tcgatcacgatgt TCCACTAATCACAARGATATTGGTAC →tgtcgatctacagc WACTAATCAATTWCCAAATCCTCC mfzr_1_fw.fasta run1 mfzr tnegtag_run1 1 agatcgtactagct TCCACTAATCACAARGATATTGGTAC →tgtcgatctacagc WACTAATCAATTWCCAAATCCTCC mfzr_1_fw.fasta

-1.3.3 random_seq: Create a smaller randomized dataset from the main dataset (Optionnal)
+1.3.3 random_seq: Create a smaller randomized dataset from the main dataset (Optional)

-The random_seq command is designed to create a smaller randomized dataset with a given number of sequences in each of its output files.
-This creates a set of files with the number of sequences.
-Sequences are randomly selected from the fasta files from the given fastadir.
+The random_seq command is designed to create a smaller dataset with a given number of randomly selected sequences in each of its output files.
+This can be used to have the same number of reads for each replicates, and to reduce the number of reads.
+The input fasta files are listed in the fastainfo.tsv file.